 It's our health, too

-To we can improve the health our communities, we want to answer questions like:
+To improve the health of our communities, we want to answer questions like:

 What health conditions are people in our communities most concerned about?